Generic name: torsemide (oral/injection) [ TOR-se-mide ]

 Torsemide may also be used for purposes not listed in this medication guide.

-You should not use this medicine if you are allergic to sulfa drugs or if you are unable to urinate.
+You should not use torsemide if you are allergic to sulfa drugs or if you are unable to urinate.

 You should not use torsemide if you are allergic to it, or if: